Open-EO/openeo.org/documentation/1.0/python/index.md

 print("Authenticate with Basic authentication") connection.authenticate_basic("username", "password")
 ```
-After successfully calling the "authenticate_basic" method, you are logged into the backend with your account.
+After successfully calling the `authenticate_basic` method, you are logged into the backend with your account.
 This means, that every call that comes after that via the connection variable is executed by your user account.

 ## Creating a Datacube

 Now that we know how to discover the backend and how to authenticate, lets continue by defining creating a new job.
-First you need to initialize a datacube by selecting a collection from the backend via the "load_collection" method:
+First you need to initialize a datacube by selecting a collection from the backend via calling `load_collection`:

 ```python
 datacube = connection.load_collection("COPERNICUS/S1_GRD")